asifbacchus/NextCloudBackup/README.md

 what files you'd like borg to ignore during the backup.
 The sample file, *'excludeLocations.borg'* contains a list of directories to exclude assuming a standard NextCloud install -- the previews directory and the cache directory.
-You need to consult the borg documentation to understand how to specify any additional exclusion patterns.
+You need to run *'borg help patterns'* for help on how to specify any additional exclusion patterns.

 ##### purge timeframe options